Should I worry if baby is measuring small?

 No, there’s not necessarily anything wrong if your baby is small for dates.
 Babies grow at different rates and some are simply smaller than average.
 Measurements aren’t always accurate either.
 Your midwife may offer you a growth scan though, to be on the safe side.

-What causes a small baby?
+What causes a baby to measure small?

 Can a small fetus catch up?